vondoRishi/4-RNA-seq/README.md

 ## Major update

+* SortmeRNA: Tuned for disk utilization and no need for a separate command to compress fastq files.
 * pipeline.sh : single command to finish the whole pipeline.
 * errors handling : halt and send right job status by email after error in any of the tasks from sbatch_commandlist.
 * version.txt : tracks the versions of the used software for fututre reference.